This website is owned by Dr Mike Sutton

 Spencer began writing on the topic of evolution in his 1851 book 'Social Statistics', London.
 John Chapman.

 Patrick Matthew - the originator of natural selection theory - most likely influenced Spencer.
-As yet there is no evidence he did so directly, but he probably did so via Robert Chambers, who cited Matthew's 'On Naval Timber in 1832' (Sutton 2014)') And we know also that Spencer read Chambers' (1844) Vestiges of Creation before writing on the same topic of evolution.
+As yet there is no evidence he did so directly, but he probably did so via Robert Chambers, who cited Matthew's 'On Naval Timber in 1832' (Sutton, 2014 and 2017) And we know also that Spencer read Chambers' (1844) Vestiges of Creation before writing on the same topic of evolution.

 Afer reading and citing Matthew's book, which contained the full hypothesis of natural selection, Chambers wrote (anonymously) the best selling book Vestiges of Creation- which put evolution in the air in the first half of the 19th-century - and had it published in 1844 - seven years before Spencer penned a word on the topic of evolution.

 Although he rejected it in the 1860's, Spencer's earliest work in science, in the 1840's was on the topic of phrenology.
 In this regard, like Wallace he was greatly influenced by Chambers's popularisation of this pseudo-scientific doctrine.
 For example, in the same year (1844) Chambers's Vestiges was first published, Spencer wrote an article on phrenology for the Medical Times (Spencer, H. (1844) The Situation of the Organ Amativeness.
 The Medical Times.
 Vol.10. pp, 305-306).